-In a first experiment, the SN1 parameters’ configuration detailed in Table 2 was considered, but in two different simulation settings: the former, named SN1PL assumes the combination of selectable parameters which allows the strongest transmission (i.e. the most robust to channel quality degradation), with the longest possible airtime of 1712.13 ms (SF = 12), the selection of different path loss models, and collisions as defined above.
-The latter, named SN1 S.M., assumes the same node configuration of the S.M. variant, but with a fixed Log- Distance path loss model (default one).
+In an initial experiment, the configuration of the SN1 parameters detailed in Table 2 was considered, albeit in two different simulation settings.
+Here, the first setting, labelled SN1PL, assumes the combination of selectable parameters that enables the strongest transmission (i.e. the most robust to channel quality degradation), with the longest possible airtime of 1712.13 ms (SF = 12), the selection of different path loss models, and the collisions as defined above.
+Meanwhile, the second setting, labelled SN1 S.M., assumes the same node configuration as the S.M. variant, but with a fixed log-distance path loss model (default model).

-The mean DER value obtained for N = 1000 nodes randomly placed around a single GW was evaluated.
-As visible in Figure 8, the S.M. variant provides DER values always smaller than 4 %, due to the underestimation of the communication channel, making a good packets reception very improbable.
-On the other hand, the results of the SN1PL configuration show a dependence on the path loss model used.
-The Okumura-Hata model, which considers different terrains, provides the highest DER in the rural scenario (as expected), but still very low (around 12 %).
+The mean DER value obtained for N = 1,000 nodes randomly placed around a single GW was then evaluated.
+As Figure 8 shows, the S.M. variant consistently provided DER values of <4 % due to the underestimation of the communication channel, which means a good packet reception is highly unlikely.
+Meanwhile, the results for the SN1PL configuration indicated a dependence on the path loss model used.
+The Okumura–Hata model, which considers different terrains, provided the highest DER in the rural scenario (as was expected), albeit that it was still very low (around 12 %).

-Figure 9 shows the expected mean DER trend with increasing number of nodes, for different path loss models.
-In line with the previous experiment, the generic SN1 S.M. configuration provides the lowest chances of receiving packets, while the configuration incorporating the 3GPP model is the most beneficial one.
-Assuming a DER ≥ 0.8 as an acceptable value for a realistic deployment, while the Log-Distance model predicts a number of 64 nodes supported, the other two models foresee about 100 nodes.
+Figure 9 shows the expected mean DER trend with an increase in the number of nodes for different path loss models.
+In line with the previous experiment, the generic SN1 S.M. configuration returned the lowest probability of receiving packets, while the configuration incorporating the 3GPP model was the most favourable.
+When assuming a DER of ≥ 0.8 to be an acceptable value for a realistic deployment, the log-distance model predicted that there were 64 supported nodes, while the other two models predicted around 100.

-According to Section 2.2, we then modelled a more realistic LoRa deployment by placing nodes in the same GPS-referenced positions used for field RSSI measurements (hot spots).
-Given the poor DER results obtained from the simulations discussed above, and in order to increase the number of nodes supported by the network, we assumed a scenario including 3 GWs, one located on top the highest tower (as for the measurements campaign), and two additional GWs, both at 150 m a.s.l.
+In accordance with Section 2.2, we then modelled a more realistic LoRa deployment by placing nodes in the same GPS-referenced positions used for the RSSI field measurements (hot spots).
+Given the poor DER results obtained from the simulations discussed above, and in order to increase the number of nodes supported by the network, we assumed a scenario that included three GWs, one located on top of the highest tower (as with the measurement campaign) and two additional GWs, both positioned at a height 150 m a.s.l.
 The new scenario is shown in Figure 10.